-The ultrasonic inspection performed on tank car Number 2 identified a loss of back reflection in the heat affected zone of transverse butt weld Number 3 during both longitudinal and shear wave inspection.
+The ultrasonic inspection performed on tank car Number 2 identified a loss of the back reflection at the heat affected zone of transverse butt weld Number 3 during both longitudinal and shear wave inspection.
 The loss of signal would suggest a metallurgical irregularity (most likely due to the welding process) and would have to be evaluated further using another NDE method and/or methods.
 The list in Table 11 identifies the SRS findings from the ultrasonic inspection.